A practical guide to balancing salary and dividends for maximum tax efficiency.

 Using Dividends Wisely

-✅ After salary, take additional income via dividends:
+✅ After salary, take additional income via dividends, making full use of the UK dividends allowance:

 Best practice: